Linguistic Structure from a Bottleneck on Sequential Information Processing: Results

-\paragraph{Holistic expression of correlated components} What happens to excess entropy when the source distribution does not consist of fully independent components?
-In that case, it becomes advantageous to express the more correlated components in a way which is \emph{holistic}: that is, a meaning maps to a string in a way that lacks natural systematic structure \citep{wray1998protolanguage}.
-This holistic mapping is what we find in natural language for the mapping between individual words (or more precisely, morphemes) and their meanings \citep{saussure1916cours}.
-For example, the word \emph{cat} has no identifiable parts that correspond to parts of its meaning.
+\paragraph{Holistic expression of correlated components} What happens to predictive information when the source distribution cannot be expressed in terms of fully independent features?
+In that case, it is better to express the more correlated features holistically, \emph{without} systematic structure.
+This holistic mapping is what we find in natural language for individual words (or more precisely, morphemes), according to the principle of arbitrariness of the sign\cite{saussure1916cours}.
+For example, the word \emph{cat} has no identifiable parts that systematically correspond to features of its meaning.
+Furthermore, as we will discuss below, morphemes in language typically encode categories whose semantic features are highly correlated with each other\citep{rosch1978principles}.

-We demonstrate this effect by varying the source distribution used above, introducing correlations between the second and third components so that the distribution factorizes as $p(M) = p(M_1) \times p(M_2, M_3)$.
-Figure~\ref{fig:sim_figures}D shows excess entropy for a number of possible languages as a function of the mutual information between meaning components $M_2$ and $M_3$.
-In the low-mutual-information regime, the best language is fully systematic, but as mutual information increases, the best language is one that expresses meaning components $M_2$ and $M_3$ together holistically.
-An `unnatural' language that expresses the uncorrelated components $M_1$ and $M_2$ holistically is much worse, as is a `nonlocal' systematic language that separates the symbols corresponding to the correlated components $M_2$ and $M_3$.
+We demonstrate this effect by varying the coinflip scenario above.
+Denote the three coinflips as $M_1$, $M_2$, and $M_3$.
+Imagine the second and third coins and are tied together, so that their outcomes $M_2$ and $M_3$ are correlated, as in the example in Fig.~\ref{fig:coin-sims}D. In the limit where $M_2$ and $M_3$ are fully correlated, these coinflips have effectively become one feature.
+Fig.~\ref{fig:coin-sims}E shows predictive information for a number of possible languages in this setting, as a function of the mutual information between the tied coinflips $M_2$ and $M_3$.
+In the low-mutual-information regime---where $M_2$ and $M_3$ are nearly independent---the best language is still fully systematic.
+However, as mutual information increases, the best language is one that expresses the tied coinflips $M_2$ and $M_3$ together holistically, as a single `word'.
+An unnatural language that expresses the uncorrelated coinflips $M_1$ and $M_2$ holistically is much worse, as is a nonlocal systematic language that breaks up the `word' corresponding to the correlated coinflips $M_2$ and $M_3$.

-It is advantageous to express correlated components holistically because this allows the low-order statistical structure of the string distribution to match the statistical structure of the meaning source.
-When $M_2$ and $M_3$ are expressed holistically as $L(M) = L(M_1) \cdot L(M_2, M_3)$, then it is possible to have a symbol that reflects the \emph{conditional} random variable $M_3 \mid M_2$, which has lower entropy than $M_3$ alone, thus keeping the unigram entropy low.
-Conversely, if the uncorrelated $M_1$ and $M_2$ are expressed holistically as $L(M) = L(M_1, M_2) \cdot L(M_3)$, then the symbol corresponding to $M_3$ can only be predicted after decoding all the parts of the string corresponding to $M_1$ and $M_2$, so the higher-order entropy rate will be high.
-Furthermore, the higher-order entropy rate is also high whenever symbols that systematically correspond to correlated components $M_2$ and $M_3$ are separated at a great distance as in the `nonlocal' language; a formal argument showing the generality of this effect is given in SI~Appendix~A.